Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

 1. Third down (and long) defense

-Trust me, I didn't just copy and past my notes from last week -- though I was tempted.
-It's hard to put the same thing in stock down two weeks in a row, but I sure was hoping that Week 1 was a mirage.
+Trust me, I didn't just copy and paste my notes on this from last week -- though I was tempted.
+It's hard to put the same thing in stock down two weeks in a row, but I sure was hoping Week 1 was a mirage.

 NOPE.

 For the second consecutive game the Saints defense effectively bottled up the run and forced a host of third and long situations.
-Unfortunately, also for the second consecutive week they failed in those situations more often than they succeeded in getting the 49ers off the field.
+Unfortunately, also for the second consecutive week, they failed in those situations more often than they succeeded.

 "We put ourselves into advantageous positions the way we play," safety Justin Reid told me after the game.
-"These last two weeks, playing first and second down we’ve been phenomenal defensively – been phenomenal, like, best in the league at it, but third down we’re falling short right now and we’ve got to find some answers to that and figure out a way to get some more punts on the field, give our offense a short field.”
+"These last two weeks, playing first and second down we’ve been phenomenal defensively, like, best in the league at it, but third down we’re falling short right now and we’ve got to find some answers to that and figure out a way to get some more punts on the field, give our offense a short field.”

 That sums it up as well as I could.
 In Week 1 the Saints forced 3rd and 7 or longer nine times and failed to end a drive in five of those instances.
 This week they did it eight times, and failed to get off the field on five of them -- two surrendered by penalty.

-One major culprit was the lack of pressure on Mac Jones in a lot of those situations, and I think that's a two-fold issue.
+One major culprit this week was a lack of pressure on Mac Jones in a lot of those situations, and I think that's a two-fold issue.
 For one thing we didn't see the Saints defense get very aggressive, and I'd wager that was in part to keep a lid on things as the team worked in a rookie safety in Jonas Sanker for the first time.
 The other element is the continued absence of Chase Young, who gets paid to feast in those obvious passing situations.
-If he was on the field the last two weeks, maybe it's a different story -- maybe it's not.
+If he was on the field the last two weeks, maybe it's a different story.

 ━━

-There were flash moments in this game, like when Rashid Shaheed went over the top on the first drive of the game to set up a scoring situation.
-But those were cut with almost just as many dud moments, like when Spencer Rattler missed Chris Olave on a wide open throw to the end zone, or when a pass seemed to catch Olave by surprise on the next play.
+There were flash moments in this game, like when Rashid Shaheed went over the top on the first drive to set up a scoring situation.
+But those moments were cut with almost just as many dud moments, like when Spencer Rattler missed Chris Olave on a wide open throw to the end zone a short while later, or when a pass seemed to catch Olave by surprise a few plays later.

 The Saints' sloppiness in critical moments was only made more glaring by how clean the 49ers played in this game, at least in the first half as San Fran built its lead and kept the Saints at arm's length the rest of the way.